Pallet Show with Daniel Pryde-Jarman (UK) Artist / Curator

-Conceived by Daniel Pryde-Jarman and Nat Pitt
+Pallet Show was conceived by Daniel Pryde-Jarman and Nat Pitt.

 Curated exhibitions using the pallet as the support structure and mode of display.
 The pallets are themselves artworks, exploring the line between minimalist sculpture and functional objects.
 Sculptures that also have the capacity to perform a function, and an experiment in how art objects might be (re)purposed to take on the role of support structures or hosts for other works and ideas within an exhibition context.